theory/pgenv/README.md

 to the PostgreSQL version to build, and if found applies all the patches contained into the index.

+Index files are named after the PostgreSQL version and the Operating System;
+in particular the name of an index file is composed as `patch.<version>.<os>` where `version` is the PostgreSQL version number (or a part of it) and `os` is the Operating System.
+As an example, `patch.8.1.4.Linux` represents the index used when building PostgreSQL 8.1.4 on a Linux machine.
+To provide more flexibility, the system searches for an index that is named after the exact PostgreSQL version and Operating System or a mix of possible combinations of those.
-Index files are searched using the PostgreSQL version, or parts of it, and the operating system type.
-For example, in the case of the PostgreSQL version 8.1.4 the index files is searched among one of the following:
+As an example, in the case of the PostgreSQL version 8.1.4 the index files is searched among one of the following:

       $PGENV_ROOT/patch/index/patch.8.1.4.Linux